Creating a Seamless Customer Experience in E-commerce Environments

 2. Unnecessary steps to reach goals

 With technology advances such as composable architecture, there are few excuses for anything other than a blazing fast user interface, even at peak times.
 Don’t make it easier for your customer to support your competitor instead of you.
-With an estimated 12-24 million e-commerce sites globally, there are plenty of alternatives even for niche businesses!
+With an estimated 12-24 million ecommerce sites globally, there are plenty of alternatives even for niche businesses!

 Set Clear Expectations